-The experience of being a toddler or a preschooler is filled with curiosity, imagination and also an increasing need for autonomy and exploring boundaries.
-With a still developing prefrontal cortex, you can imagine how, being a young kid in a world of grown-ups, she enjoys and is happy to assert all the power and control she might get her hands on.
-At times, parenting a small kid can be very frustrating, especially when confronted with a continuous stream of no’s, but if you think of this behavior as your daughter’s way of exploring her newly found independence you will be able to respond in a nurturing way that will continue to encourage growth, autonomy and exploration.
+The experience of being a toddler or a preschooler is filled with curiosity, imagination, and also an increasing need for autonomy and exploring boundaries.
+With a still developing prefrontal cortex, you can imagine how, being a young kid in a world of grown-ups, your daughter enjoys and is happy to assert all the power and control she might get her hands on.
+At times, parenting a kid can be very frustrating, especially when confronted with a continuous stream of no’s, but if you think of this behavior as your daughter’s way of exploring her newly found independence, you will be able to respond in a nurturing way that will continue to encourage growth, autonomy, and exploration.
 Here are some tips on how to do so:

 - Think “what’s the message that my child is trying to communicate by saying no?”.
-Your child is not being defiant in order to frustrate you, she is trying to express something.
+She is not being defiant in order to frustrate you, she is trying to express something.

 - Recognize your child’s actions and feelings, and try not to engage in a power struggle.
 Instead, try to voice what’s happening.

 - When anticipating a “no”, try and change the question or task into one where there’s room for your child to make some decisions and exert a bit of control.
 For example, you can ask your daughter which toys does she want to pick up first.

 - Try to empathize with what your child is experiencing and why she is refusing to engage with it.

 - Model responding instead of reacting.
 Your kid is learning how to self-regulate and how to assert independence by watching you.

 - Ask her to be your important helper.